bridgetli/Contreras-Lab/README.md

 # Contreras-Lab
 Coding projects I've completed for the Contreras Lab at UT Austin.
-Publication below.
+All code written independently.

 Each folder contains a different project.
 Please see .py files inside folders for code and descriptions about what the code does.